 When you sit at your desk to work, hold your shoulders and arms at a 90-degree angle.
 Position your monitor straight ahead at eye level.
 “Most people place it so they’re looking downward, but this greatly increases neck strain,” notes Dr. Bang.

-A 2014 study on “text neck” also called “tech neck” — a problem caused by constantly looking down at your phone or tablet — found that when you hold your head in line with your shoulders, it only weighs about 10 pounds.
+Research on “text neck” also called “tech neck” — a problem caused by constantly looking down at your phone or tablet — found that when you hold your head in line with your shoulders, it only weighs about 10 pounds.

 “But for every inch you tilt it forward, the amount of weight it places on your spine nearly doubles,” Dr. Bang says.